AllenCell/aics-shparam/README.md

 - **cmake**
 - **pkg-config**

-One convenient way to install these dependencies is by using Conda.
-You can run the following command:
+If you are using conda, you can run the following command to install these dependencies:

 ```bash
 conda install -c conda-forge fftw openblas cmake pkg-config
 ```

 **Stable Release**: `pip install aicsshparam`

+For `pdm` users, follow [these installation steps instead](./pdm_installation.md).

 **Build from source to make customization**: